steffitan23/cubstart-website/public/content/course-info.md

 ## Course Material

-The course content is split into lectures, labs, homework, and a final project.
+The course content is split into lectures, labs, homeworks, and a final project.
 Your final project will be in teams of up to 4, so you can team up with friends or find teammates in lab and lecture.
-We will also have an option for random groupiings for those who don't have groups.
+We will also have an option for random groupings for those who don't have groups.

 ## Course Requirements